naturalis/nba-docs/content/advanced-queries/index.md

 ### Controlling result size: _size and _from
 By default, the NBA returns the first 10 best-scoring matches.
 The total size is always the first number in the result set when using the query endpoint.
-It is important to note that by default, the documents returned from a query are not sorted on any field.
+It is important to note that by default, the results returned from a query are not sorted on any field.
 Controlling the size of the result therefore makes most sense on sorted data.
 The below example uses the `_size` parameter

 http://145.136.240.125:30076/v2/geo/query/?areaType=Country&_fields=locality&_sortFields=locality&_size=100

-to return the first 100 geo documents that are countries.
-The scrolling parameter `_from` controls the offset from which documents are retrieved.
+to return the first 100 geo areas that are countries.
+The scrolling parameter `_from` controls the offset from which results are retrieved.
 The query

 http://145.136.240.125:30076/v2/geo/query/?areaType=Country&_fields=locality&_sortFields=locality&_size=100&_from=100

-thus returns 100 documents starting from the 100th result.
+thus returns 100 results starting from the 100th result.
 The first item in this set is therefore ‘Hungary’ and not ‘Afghanistan’, which would be the first hit of the query without `_from`.

 ### _ignoreCase